joshpled/joshpled.github.io/_posts/2020-07-17-sinatra_project_garage_sale_app.markdown

 The basics of the application were easy: routes, MVC, etc. The hard part was error messages, validation, CSS, Front-End, and protecting routes.

 I would like to warn future sinatra programmers to never use Rack:Flash.
 It was a nightmare that was more easily fixed by using Sinatra::Flash.
 Which may sound like a no brainer but sometimes we take the hard route to learn our lessons harder.

+Rack::Flash worked, or so I thought, for a little while in the beginning stages of development.
+The implementation is very similar to Sinatra::Flash.
+However, I believe what broke my code was implementing Bootstrap.
+I can't be 100% sure, but the battle to make it work led me to give up.

+Sinatra::Flash is a better implementation and much easier to use and display.

 Sinatra::Flash offers a very simple way of showing flash messages.
 The hard part was trying to create messages for the many different errors without a long if loop or case when loop.